How does drinking alcohol affect ketosis? Is it safe to drink while on the ketogenic diet?

 There are several important points to remember about alcohol and the ketogenic diet, including:

 Ketosis is a state in which carbohydrates are not available, so the body burns fat instead

 The liver converts fat into ketones, which the body can use as energy

 The ketogenic diet, combined with a caloric deficit, will lead to weight loss

 Alcohol interrupts the ketosis state and adds extra calories to the diet

 If a caloric deficit is maintained, even after consuming alcohol, weight loss will occur

 The ketogenic diet lowers alcohol tolerance due to low glycogen levels

-Your diet and the kind and amount of alcohol you consume affects your body’s metabolism and weight.
+Your diet as well as the kind and amount of alcohol you consume will affect your body’s metabolism and weight.
 It is possible to drink alcohol and maintain a ketogenic diet, but it’s important to understand how alcohol and the ketogenic diet interact with each other and affect your body.